BelledonneCommunications/linphone-iphone/README.macos.md

         ${prefix:ms2plugins}/lib/mediastreamer/plugins/*.*.so
         </binary>

 If using HomeBrew, this is not working yet.
-However you will at least need to install `glib-networking` and modify also:
+However you will at least need to:

+        brew install shared-mime-info glib-networking hicolor-icon-theme
+        update-mime-database /usr/local/share/mime

+ And modify also:

         <prefix name="default">/usr/local</prefix>